 - Where is my apex?

 - Where is my exit?

+If you can think about all those things before starting your turn (and stay focused until you’re through the corner), you’re much less likely to put yourself in danger.
 Frankly, if we aren’t identifying these points when we’re cornering, we’re increasing our risk for crashing.
-Using our ability target these points is important; we’ll also need to open up our vision beyond these points to ensure we see a wider picture.
-Essentially, we are quickly moving between spotlight and floodlight vision.
+Using our vision to target these points is important, and we’ll also need to open up our vision beyond these points to ensure we see a wider picture.
+Essentially, we are quickly moving between pinpoint vision and wide open vision.

 - Roadway: What is the condition of the roadway?
 Do I have escape routes available?
 Will I have traction for these chosen escape routes?